MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-09-18-mfp-support-for-ios11.md

 > **Disclaimer:** *Some of the action items that are addressed in the list below are not under IBM’s control.
 Therefore, we expect developers and IT managers to ensure that their infrastructure is up-to-date according to Apple’s requirements.*

 #### Known Issues
-* Starting with iOS 11, Apple has updated WebCrypto API in Safari 11 which is not compatible with the current MobileFirst API.
-As a result, the MobileFirst Mobile and Web app might failed to start when the device has upgraded to iOS 11.
-Updating to the latest version of IBM Web sdk will resolve this issue and can be downloaded from [here.](https://www.npmjs.com/package/ibm-mfp-web-sdk)
+* Starting with iOS 11, Apple has updated [WebCrypto API](https://www.w3.org/TR/WebCryptoAPI/) in Safari 11 which is not compatible with the current MobileFirst API.Refer [Whats New In Safari  11](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Safari_11_0/Safari_11_0.html) for details.As a result, a web app consuming the Web SDK for MobileFirst will fail to launch on a device running on iOS 11.
+Updating to the latest version of [IBM Web SDK](https://www.npmjs.com/package/ibm-mfp-web-sdk) will resolve this issue.

-* Starting with iOS 11, Apple has updated behaviour around the status bar area which will be particularly important for developers using tools like Apache Cordova or Ionic.
-In particular, this change in behaviour affects any web-based apps that use fixed position header bars when they are built for iOS 11.
-The issue can be fixed for MobileFirst Platform Foundation v7.1 and v8.0, one suggested in blog [compatibility-tests-for-ios-11]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/).
+* Starting iOS 11, Apple has modified the way the status bar area is shown on the screen particularly to support iPhone X which comes with a notch in the display.
+This is particularly important for cross-platform developers using tools such as Apache Cordova or Ionic.
+In particular, this change in behaviour affects any webview based apps that use fixed position header bars when they are built for iOS 11.

+See our earlier [blog]({{site.baseurl}}/blog/2017/07/24/compatibility-tests-for-ios-11/) for guidance on how to fix this issue for MobileFirst Platform Foundation v7.1 and v8.0.
+IBM will release an iFix so that the change is available when you create a new hybrid project.
+Existing apps will, however, still have to make the change in their HTML.

+* Although this is not an issue with MobileFirst, customers must be aware of an issue when using command `cordova emulate ios` .See this [link]( https://github.com/phonegap/ios-sim/issues/218) for more details.
-* We also see issue when using command `cordova emulate ios` similar to one reported [here]( https://github.com/phonegap/ios-sim/issues/218).The issue can be fixed by applying latest Cordova [update](https://github.com/apache/cordova-ios/) using command `cordova platform add ios`.
+To overcome this issue can be fixed by applying latest Cordova update using command `cordova platform add ios@https://github.com/apache/cordova-ios/`.

 ### WatchOS 4
 Apple has released WatchOS 4 alongside iOS 11.To support watchOS 2 onwards, MobileFirst Platform provides a framework `IBMMobileFirstPlatformFoundationWatchOS` along with the core `IBMMobileFirstPlatformFoundation` framework.
 This framework can be used in WatchKit extension in the Xcode project.